writethedocs/www/docs/news/cfp-ticket-prices.md

 template: blog.2015.html

-# Announcing Call for Proposals and Ticket Prices
+# Announcing Call for Proposals and Ticket Sales

-Today we are announcing our Call for Proposals and ticket prices.
+Today we are announcing our Call for Proposals and ticket sales.
 Speaking at Write the Docs is a fantastic way to share your ideas with our wonderful community of documentarians.